Improving instrumental variable estimators with post-stratification

 \subsection{Results}

 Overall performance characteristics across all simulation scenarios are shown in Figure~\ref{fig:overall_performance}, with the top row being one-sided noncompliance and the bottom row being two-sided noncompliance.
-We average the performance metrics across all the scenarios for a given sample size to get trends across the other specifications.
-In general, we find that the post-stratified estimators have less bias, lower standard errors (SEs), and lower root mean square errors (RMSEs) than doing a standard unstratified analysis.
+We average the performance metrics across all the scenarios of a given sample size to get average trends across the other specifications.
+In general, the post-stratified estimators have less bias, lower standard errors (SEs), and lower root mean square errors (RMSEs) than doing a standard unstratified analysis.
 The 2SLS and $IV_a$ estimators basically coincide, as anticipated, in terms of performance; the lines are over-plotted in the figure.
 The $IV_w$ estimator substantially outperforms the $IV_a$ estimator on average, and the weighting estimators are in turn outperforming $IV_w$ in terms of precision and overall RMSE.
 The DSS0 estimator further outperforms $IV_w$ indicating that it is sensible to drop strata with zero or negative estimated proportion of compliers (which would indicate zero or negligible compliers under monotonicity), although the two estimators will always coincide in the case of one-sided noncompliance.
 Relative to the standard error, the bias is negligible, although there is notably more bias for the two-sided non-compliance scenarios.
 Overall, two-sided non-compliance is a harder estimation problem; bias, SE, and RMSE are all notably higher.